Ruby-Starter-Kits/Docker-Bridgetown-Generator/README.md

 Install [Docker](https://hub.docker.com/editions/community/docker-ce-desktop-mac/) and paste the above snippet into a macOS Terminal or Linux shell prompt.

-This will create a Docker Ready version of Bridgetown in the `App` folder.
+This will create a Docker ready version of Bridgetown in the `App` folder.

 ## How this works